Aerospace manufacturing

 Our key findings report uncovers the different ways industry stakeholders are adapting to rapid changes in these critical areas:

-On average, respondents anticipate 40% of their manufacturing operations to be lights-out, requiring minimal human intervention, within the next 5-7 years.
+On an average, respondents anticipate 40% of their manufacturing operations to be lights-out, requiring minimal human intervention, within the next 5-7 years.

 Two-thirds of AAM executives think the public is ready to accept urban air taxis and eVTOL craft – but the regulatory landscape needs to be worked out.